Posts

 Web inspector and console bookmarklet that bypasses CSP

 Great if you're a Safari user on iOS and don't want to connect your device to a Mac to have this functionality.
 Works on most CSP-restricted pages, except pages with maximum security policies like github.com and developer.mozilla.org .
-The bookmarklet contains the entire Eruda JavaScript library as a base64-encoded string in order to bypass the script-src-elem CSP restrictions.
-If you have concerns about the safety of the bookmarklet, you can always decode the base64 string and compare it to the original script (v3.4.1).
+The bookmarklet contains the entire Eruda JavaScript library ( v3.4.1 ) as a base64-encoded string in order to bypass the script-src-elem CSP restrictions.
+Bookmarklet updated 2025-05-09 10:16 UTC Scroll to bottom Scroll to top

-Python dialog box bookmarklet for running code in current web browser tab
+Python dialog box bookmarklet — execute code in your current web browser tab

 Spoof user agent bookmarklet